b1tdestr0yer/ReputationRecon/SETUP_API_KEYS.md

 # Setting Up API Keys

-ReputationRecon supports multiple methods for setting API keys.
+Secure Your App Health supports multiple methods for setting API keys.
 Choose the method that works best for you.

 ## Method 1: Using Setup Scripts (Recommended)